 It’s easier to track the progress of your project with indicative markers along your timeline.
 Identify the most important milestones within your project, so you can see in advance when you’re falling behind.
 This allows you to take corrective action in a timely manner and get your project back on track.

 As we have explained before, drawing up a project timeline by hand is not very practical.
 Building one digitally is much easier, faster, and it gives you the opportunity to make adjustments at any time.

-With project management software like Rodeo, you can create detailed planning and timeline for your project, divide it into tasks, and assign team members.
+With project management software like Rodeo Drive, you can create detailed planning and timeline for your project, divide it into tasks, and assign team members.
 The platform functions as a central point of truth that can be accessed by all team members, who will see exactly what their responsibilities are and what they should work on next.

 With a clear overview of everything that’s happening, you are always able to switch gears on time, ensuring your project will be a success.

-Want to find out more about how Rodeo can help you map out and monitor your projects?
-Start for free today!
+Want to find out more about how Rodeo Drive can help you map out and monitor your projects?
+Get started for free today.